 In 2017, Nathan Sharp and Shawn Christmas established the independent record label Give Hearts Records.
-Andrew Stein (aka MandoPony) joined the label in late 2017.
+Andrew Stein (aka MandoPony) joined the label in late 2017, and was subsequently removed in 2020.
 His songs are sometimes featured on Nate's channel, which has been renamed to "Give Heart Records - Nathan Sharp".

 - Mangled (various original, video game-themed songs) (2015)

 - Instrumentals (contains instrumental versions of 16 previously released tracks) (2015)

 - The Greatest Master (2016) (a serious Pokémon-themed album containing covers and original songs)

 - Songs of Time (a Concept Album based on The Legend of Zelda: Ocarina of Time) (2016)